micropython/micropython/shared-bindings/index.rst

 NOTE 2: **SAMD** and/or **SAMD Express** without additional numbers, means both SAMD21 & SAMD51 versions
 are supported.

+NOTE 3: The `pIRkey SAMD21 board <https://www.adafruit.com/product/3364>`_ is specialized and may not have modules as listed below.

 =================  ==============================
 Module             Supported Ports
 =================  ==============================